howardosborne/groundhog/docs/index.md

 * Analyse results

-...A results file will be created for each test which collates what happened from the client's perspective.
+   A results file will be created for each test which collates what happened from the client's perspective.
 However, the really interesting stuff will be in the web cache's access logs.

 ## Can it be used for testing more than the cache?
 Yes - to a point...